brymer-meneses/Subaybay/docs/src/functionality-guides/user-management.md

 # User Management
-This section covers adding and removing users as well as changing admin status.
+This section covers
+- adding and removing users
+- changing admin status.

 All of these functions are done from the **Admin Page**. <br/>
 This also means that only *admins* are allowed to do the following.